Plan Your Trip

 Our international and domestic global engagement opportunities are the perfect complement to your field of study – they also open you to new possibilities.
 Programs give students an opportunity to explore different perspectives of the human condition in a global community in a setting that is intellectually challenging and aesthetically inspiring.

-Global programs are open to sophomores, juniors and seniors who are in good academic standing and approved by the dean of students.
+- Global programs are open to sophomores, juniors, and seniors who are in good academic standing and approved by the dean of students.
+Some programs do require a certain GPA or letters of recommendation.

 Abroad and Stateside (Semester-Long) Priority Application